aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 kubectl describe pods cassandra-0
 ```

-The pod will not be able to restart and the last command will produce an output similar to:
+The pod will restart and the last command will produce an output similar to:

 ![Alt text](/images/6-podscheduling.png "6-podscheduling")